Panel 1

 - Percentage distribution per kilometer of coastline.

-Table 1: Number of berths by region, type of structure and length classes and percentage of distribution per km of coastline (30/09/2022)
+Table 1: Number of berths by region, type of structure and length classes and percentage of distribution per km of coast (30/9/2023)

 ISPRA processing on MIT and ISPRA data

-Structures intended for pleasure boating can be classified, pursuant to Article 2 of Presidential Decree No. 509 of 2 December 1997, into three types: tourist port, marina, and mooring point;
+The structures intended for pleasure boating can be classified based on art.
+2 of the Presidential Decree.
+2 December 1997 n.509, in three types: tourist port, tourist landing place and mooring point